flutter-it/docs/docs/documentation/command_it/without_watch_it.md

 ## Choosing Your Approach

-When using commands without watch_it, you have several options:
+When using commands without `watch_it`, you have several options:

 ### CommandBuilder (Easiest)